stake-plus/govcomms/docs/TUTORIAL.md

 journalctl -u govcomms -f
 ```

-Logs should show all modules starting successfully.
+Logs should show all action modules plus `[agents]` log lines for any enabled background agents (see `docs/AGENTS.md`).
 Leave the service running.

 ## Step 8 – Integrate the Chaos DAO Governance Bot